-3. At $m{\text{stop}}$ (see step 2 above), many included baselearners had very small effects only.
-To remove these we computed the We fitted generalized additive models (GAM, Wood, 2011) and included smooth and factor effects only if their effect size $e_j$ of each the corresponding baselearner $f_j(x_j(\mathbf{s}))$ .
-For factors the effect was substantial.
-Effect size $e_j$ of factors was the largest difference between effects of two levels and for continuous covariates it was equal to the maximum contrast of estimated partial effects (after removal of extreme values as in boxplots, Frigge et al., 1989).
-We fitted generalized additive models (GAM, Wood, 2011) by including smooth and factor effects depending on the effect size $e_j$ of the corresponding baselearner j.
-We iterated through $e_j$ and excluded covariates with $e_j$ smaller than a threshold effect size $e_t$ .
+- 3. At $m{\text{stop}}$ (see step 2 above), many included base learners had very small effects only.
+We fitted generalised additive models (GAMs; Wood, 2011) and included smooth and factor effects only if their effect size $e_i$ of the corresponding base learner $f_i(x_i(\mathbf{s}))$ was substantial.
+The effect size $e_i$ of factors was the largest difference between the effects of two levels and for continuous covariates it was equal to the maximum contrast of estimated partial effects (after the removal of extreme values as in box plots; Frigge et al., 1989).
+We iterated through $e_i$ and excluded covariates with $e_i$ smaller than a threshold effect size $e_t$ .
 Optimal $e_t$ was determined by 10-fold cross-validation of GAM.
-In these GAM fits smooth effects were penalized to by 5 degrees of freedom as imposed by componentwise gradient boosting (step 2 above).
-The factors selected as offset in step 1 were now included in the main GAM, that was fitted without offsetGAM.

-- 4. We further reduced the GAM by stepwise removal of covariates by cross-validation.
-The candidate covariate to drop was chosen by largest p value of F tests for linear factors terms and approximate F test (Wood, 2011) for smooth terms. - 5.
-Factor levels with similar estimated effects were merged stepwise again by cross-validation based on largest p values from two sample t-tests of partial residuals. - 6.
+In these GAM fits, smooth effects were penalised by 5 degrees of freedom as imposed by component-wise gradient boosting (step 2 above).
+The factors selected as an offset in step 1 were now included in the GAM. - 4.
+We further reduced the GAM through the stepwise removal of covariates by using cross-validation.
+The candidate covariate to drop was chosen by the largest p value of F tests for linear terms and approximate F tests (Wood, 2011) for smooth terms. - 5.
+Factor levels with similar estimated effects were merged stepwise again through cross-validation based on the largest p values from two sample t tests of partial residuals. - 6.
 The final model (used to compute spatial predictions) was a parsimonious GAM.
-Because of step 5, factors had possibly a reduced number of coefficients.
-Effects of continuous covariates were modelled by smooth functions and if at all present spatially structured residual variation (autocorrelation) was represented by a smooth spatial surface.
-To avoid over-fitting both types of smooth effects were penalized to by 5 degrees of freedom (as imposed by step 2).
+Because of step 5, factors possibly had a reduced number of coefficients.
+The effects of continuous covariates were modelled by smooth functions and if at all present spatially structured residual variation (autocorrelation) was represented by a smooth spatial surface.
+To avoid over-fitting, both types of smooth effects were penalised by 5 degrees of freedom (as imposed in step 2).

-Model building steps 1 to 6 were implemented in the R package geoGAM (Nussbaum, 2017).
+Model-building steps 1 to 6 were implemented in the R package geoGAM (Nussbaum, 2017).